 This nettle pesto with almonds will keep for up to a week in the fridge.
 It also freezes really well.

 For nettle pesto pasta, just stir a couple of tablespoons through a portion of cooked pasta.
 If you add a splash of the pasta cooking water, the sauce will emulsify nicely around the pasta shapes.

-Pesto is a great addition to soups or mashed potato.
+Nettle pesto is a great addition to soups or mashed potato.
 It also complements grilled chicken and salmon really well.
-If you've got any leftover pesto, why not try this tasty 10 minute egg drop pesto soup.

 People also ask

 Blanching (or very briefly cooking) stinging nettles in boiling water will take the sting away.
 Although crushing the leaves in a food processor should remove the sting, I prefer not to take the chance.
 Blanched leaves also keep their lovely bright green colour.

 Nettles have a very similar flavour to spinach.
 They are quite mild in flavour.

 Nettles are at their best in the Spring.
 Just pick the young leaves at the top of the plant and avoid the large old leaves lower down.
 It's best not to eat nettles that are in flower.

 You might also like to try these stinging nettles crisps.
 They are a bit like crispy kale, and packed with nutrition.

 Have you tried this recipe?
 Please leave a rating and/or comment at the bottom of the page.
 Your feedback and questions are much appreciated.